RadchaneepornC/DataScience-MachineLearning/DimensionalityReduction.md

-  -  **Feature transformation (Feature extraction)**: Transform the original features into a smaller set of features, New features come from the combination of old features (Greedy algorithm)
+  -  **🌱Feature transformation (Feature extraction)**: Transform the original features into a smaller set of features, New features come from the combination of old features (Greedy algorithm)

              F(x1,x2,...,x10) --> (y1, y2)